- It’s okay to identify as disabled: Zoe

 Gift shopping made easy

 Do you have a long list of friends and family that you need to buy gifts for?
 You could connect with a support worker who you could go to the shops with, or even sit with you at home as you research and order online!
-You might like to take a look at our accessible gift guide or seniors gift guide for ideas.
 Your support worker can also help you to wrap gifts and write cards.

 Cook in advance